-- In accordance with s.119.0701, F.S., and notwithstanding Standard Contract, Section I, Item M., Requirements of Section 287.058, Florida Statutes, in addition to other contract requirements provided by law, the Managed Care Plan shall comply with public records laws, as follows: - The Managed Care Plan shall keep and maintain public records that ordinarily and necessarily would be required in order to perform services under the Contract; - b.
+- 1. In accordance with s.119.0701, F.S., and notwithstanding Standard Contract, Section I, Item M., Requirements of Section 287.058, F.S., in addition to other contract requirements provided by law, the Managed Care Plan shall comply with public records laws, as follows: - a.
+The Managed Care Plan shall keep and maintain public records that ordinarily and necessarily would be required in order to perform services under the Contract; - b.
 The Managed Care Plan shall provide the public with access to public records on the same terms and conditions that the Agency would provide the records and at a cost that does not exceed the cost provided in s.
 119.0701, F.S., or as otherwise provided by law; - c.
 The Managed Care Plan shall ensure that public records that are exempt or confidential and exempt from public records disclosure requirements are not disclosed except as authorized by law; - d.
-The Managed Care Plan shall meet all requirements for retaining public records and transfer, at no cost, to the Agency all public records in possession of the Managed Care Plan upon termination of the Contract and destroy any duplicate public records that are exempt or confidential and exempt from public records disclosure requirements.
-All records stored electronically must be provided to the Agency in a format that is compatible with the information technology systems of the Agency. - e.
+The Managed Care Plan shall meet all requirements for retaining public records and transfer, at no cost, to the Agency all public records in possession of the Managed e.
 If the Managed Care Plan does not comply with a public records request, the Agency shall enforce the Contract provisions in accordance with the Contract.